-The Special Operations Group is responsible for technical rescue, hazardous materials, and emergency medical programs.
+The Special Operations Group is responsible for technical rescue, hazardous materials.
 This group provides advanced training in many disciplines to prepare firefighters for a vast array of situations they might encounter.
 The Special Operations Group also provides training for industrial firefighters including both rescue and firefighter training.
-The Special Operations Group also manages all Emergency Medical Programs including certification courses as well as continuing education courses.
 The Special Operations Group strives to develop all-hazards responders to effectively mitigate many complex situations rescuers encounter.

-Lastly, The Strategic Operations and Advancement group is primarily responsible for agency strategic planning, compliance, and accreditation.
+Lastly, The Strategic Operations and Advancement group is primarily responsible for agency strategic planning, compliance, and accreditation, as well as Emergency Medical Services.
 This group provides oversight on all IFSAC and Proboard accredited programs.
 The Strategic Operations and Advancement Group also provides guidance on strategic planning and future program development.
-This group also manages Public Relations for the agency which includes campus tours, campus visits, and marketing programs.
+This group manages Public Relations for the agency which includes campus tours, campus visits, and marketing programs.
+There is currently an Academy Store located in the Administrative Building that falls under Strategic Operations and Advancement.
+The Emergency Medical Programs including certification courses as well as continuing education courses in preparation for the National Registry.